siyanghao/TriggerBox/README.md

 - [LED driver](https://www.sparkfun.com/products/13716)

 ## Logic
+### V2.6: Gereral purpose version
 - The system read a trigger input signal, either manul or motion pules,
 - The system get armed,
 - flahing and buzzing with programmed pattern,
 - trigger out put sent out simultaneously, gate keeps high.
 - Another Trigger input will disarm the system, with a flash, buzz and trigger output.
+### New to V3.01
+  - Take inputs from safety curtain and PTUX to control the gate of DM laser
+  - Armed by push trigger
+  - Open the laser gate only if the system is armed and LaVision is ready(PTU output  HIGH)
+  - The system disarmed by pushing the manual trigger again or objects fall through the safty curtain
 ## Software
 - TriggerBox arduino code to drive the box
 - TriggerFinder: {rising falling] = TriggerFinder( High, Low, State)